Take Action: Protect SNAP, America’s Most Effective Anti-Hunger Program

 Farm Bill On the Hill – Latest News:

 Senate passes a Farm Bill that protects the Supplemental Nutrition Assistance Program.
 See FRAC statement.

 House Farm Bill passes on June 21.

 Senate Agriculture Committee approved its farm bill on June 13, on a 20-1 vote.
 See bill text and section-by-section summary.

 Anti-hunger advocates and dozens and dozens of groups representing children, women, older adults, veterans, people with disabilities, civil rights groups, religious and charitable entities, and formerly incarcerated individuals, worked together to defeat H.R.
 2, a bill that would have thrown millions of people off of SNAP.
 See SNAP Support Letters, 115th Congress (pdf).

-For more updates and details on the Farm Bill, and be sure to sign up for FRAC’s Action Alerts to get the most up-to-date information on ways you can help protect and strengthen SNAP in the Farm Bill.
+Sign up for FRAC’s Action Alerts to get the most up-to-date information on ways you can help protect and strengthen SNAP in the Farm Bill.